MatthewBasic115/InvestiGAM/markdown/welcome.md

 # Welcome

-Welcome to SplineSplitter (or InvestiGAM?
-Oak?)!
+Welcome to InvestiGAM (or Spline Seer?)!

-Application is a Shiny application which aims to teach it's users about GAMs and provide tools to aid in interpreting their output.
-The GAMs are built using Simon Wood's mgcv package and the interpretation tools make use of the marginaleffects package.
+InvestiGAM is a Shiny application which aims to teach it's users about Generalised Additive Models (GAMs) and provide tools to aid in interpreting their output.
+The GAMs are built using Simon Wood's mgcv package (Wood, 2025) and the interpretation tools make use of the marginaleffects package (Arel-Bundock et al., 2024).
 InvestiGAM consists of four primary components: build, appraise, interpret and learn.

 Please rezise the application window to your convinience.